Chris Butterfield

 Chris Butterfield (born June 26, 1974) is a former Arena Football League offensive lineman/defensive lineman for the Portland Forest Dragons (1997–1999), the Oklahoma Wranglers (2000), and the Los Angeles Avengers (2001–2004).

-High school career
+Early life

 Butterfield attended Arcata High School in Arcata, California, and was a star in football and wrestling.
 In football, he was a two-time All-League honoree and was unanimously voted the league's Defensive Player of the Year as a senior.
 In wrestling, as a senior, he was the county champion and placed tenth in the state.

 College career

 Butterfield attended Humboldt State University, and was a four-year starter at center and nose guard, and a three-time All-Conference pick.
 As a senior, he was named the Columbia Football Association’s Offensive Player of the Year.
 As a junior, he won NCAA Division II All-America honors.